bhufmann/EclipseTrainingSlides/trace-compass/slides.md

 		applies (true | false) >
 	</pre>

+-
-- class: The base trace class this analysis applies to or not (it also applies to traces extending this class).
+- _class_: base trace class this analysis applies to or not
+	- Note: it also applies to traces extending this class
-- applies: Does this tracetype element mean the class applies or not (default true)
+- _applies_: Does this tracetype element mean the class applies or not (default true)

 ---

 title: Apply to Trace Type (2)
 subtitle:
-content_class: smaller
+content_class: bigger

 - Right-click on analysis module -> New -> tracetype
 - Fill-in the class